danielsf/Carom/README.md

 called, the `chisquared` class includes an integer `_called` member variable that the `operator()` can increment, if you so choose.
 The value of this member variable is the second column in the timing file defined above.

+## Comparison to MultiNest

+The directory `multinest_code` contains code defining the functions we used to call our cartoon likelihood functions within MultiNest.
+There is a `README` in that directory explaining how to use that code.